kachick/wait-other-jobs/README.md

 ## outputs.<output_id>

+These outputs are for testing and debugging only.
+The schema is not defined.

 - `parameters`\
-  Parsed values from `with` and some context.\
+  Parsed values from `with` and some context.
-  This data is only provided for testing, so the schema is not defined.

 - `dump`\
-  A file path for collected resources which keeps fields than logged.\
+  A file path for collected resources which keeps fields than logged.
-  This data is only provided for debugging, so the schema is not defined.

 ## Examples